Jav1ki4N/OSPTEK_RFT_TFT_Adapter/README.md

 # Osptek_RFTFT_Adapter
-An adapter board for Osptek ST7305/ST7306 reflective TFT display.
+An adapter board for the Osptek ST7305/ST7306 reflective TFT displays.
+It allows you to interface the display directly with your MCU by connecting the corresponding pins.